 Signs of Type 2 Diabetes: Excessive hunger, fatigue, or increased thirst, blurred vision, frequent urination, poor wound healing, or weight gain

-Signs of Type 3 Diabetes: Memory loss, dementia, and confusion.
+Signs of Gestational Diabetes: Memory loss, dementia, and confusion.
 There may be no symptoms at early stages but the causes of diabetes for this type can be devastating.

 Uncommon Types of Diabetes

-• Different forms of Diabetes mellitus also includes Congenital Diabetes, which is due to genetic defects of insulin secretion, cystic fibrosis-related diabetes, steroid diabetes induced by high doses of glucocorticoids, and some forms of monogenic diabetes.
+The different forms of Diabetes mellitus also include Congenital Diabetes, which occurs due to genetic defects of insulin secretion.

 One should know all about diabetes and even the major diabetes signs which will help in taking preventive measures in future.